Discover the 3 very unpredictable factors that will predict whether you are destined for divorce.

 Both my mother and my sisters are divorced and I am too.
 However, I don't believe that my mother's predicament could have predicted our divorces.
-Afterall divorce is not genetic as some may believe.
+After all, divorce is not genetic as some may believe.

 There are plenty of couples that have divorced parents who are happily married and have no desire to divorce.
 There are also those of you who may have family who never experienced divorce but you have.

 While working with clients I have seen that there are predicting factors other than their parents going through a divorce that will play a much more important role in carving out their relationship future as it may do yours.

-Letting go of the story that your parents got a divorce and this means that you will to or that this is the reason that you did, is not true.
+Letting go of the story that your parents got a divorce and this means that you will too or that this is the reason that you did, is not true.

 It’s amazing how little time people spend on learning about what makes relationships work and what doesn’t.
 There seems to be a common belief that if we live on a planet full of human beings that somehow we should just be able to get along.

 Would you be able to drive a car if you didn’t learn how to first?
-No, of course you wouldn’t.
-Relationships are the same, if you want to make a success of them and avoid divorce you need to learn the key principles that make them successful.
+No, of course, you wouldn’t.
+Relationships are the same.
+If you want to make a success of them and avoid divorce you need to learn the key principles that make them successful.

 3. Have you have worked on yourself?

 It’s important to work on yourself and take responsibility for half of the dynamic of any relationship whether it is over or not.